 Birdwatching in Grebaje valley.
 Photo credit: Igor Stojović

 Bicycles can be arranged at the national park info centre for a scenic ride from Grebaje to Ropojana valley.
 Its myriad shades of green are soothing to the eye.
 The valley is surrounded by rugged grey mountains rising to the sky high above.

 There are several rural households in the surrounding villages where you can stop for a tasty lunch.
 One of them is household Bojović in the village Grnčar where you can try traditional dishes, including a carrot jam, the household specialty.

 Grebaje valley is a great starting point for several mountain trails in the vicinity.

-You can visit magnificent “Oko Skakavice” spring, the largest spring in Prokletije.
+You can visit magnificent “Oko Skakavice”, the largest spring in Prokletije.